microbiomedata/nmdc_api_utilities/CONTRIBUTING.md

 ## Making a release

-This repo supports automated releases to PyPi via GHA.
-To make a new release and push to PyPi - you must have write access to the repo.
+This repo supports automated publishing to PyPI via GHA.
+To make a new release and publish to PyPI, you must have write access to the repo.

 Steps:
 1. Increment the version in `pyproject.toml` on main (either via a direct commit of a PR).
 If this step is not done first, it will break the automated release.
 If the version is the same as the one already in PyPi - it blocks upload of that package.